helloitsurdvq/VDT2024-phase2-project/README.md

 Outcome: Complete research on related technologies, make comparisons and provide recommendations for developing a comprehensive solution.

 ## 1. Assignment list
+This section provides links to various assignments related to the OpenTelemetry Collector and its integration into different applications.
+Each assignment focuses on specific aspects of setting up, configuring, and utilizing OpenTelemetry in microservices, applications, and the OpAmp protocol.
+Below is the list of assignments with links to their respective repositories.

 ### Update: 22/08/2024
 |Name | Link  |
 |--------------------------|---|